Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Frontal camera

-The front camera has a 20MP sensor and is accompanied by an f/2.2 aperture lens, but it doesn’t have autofocus, so you’ll need to adjust the distance between the camera and your face to about an arm’s length so that you can see it. see correctly focused.
+The front camera has a 20MP sensor and is accompanied by a lens with an f / 2.2 aperture , but it does not have autofocus, so you will have to adjust the distance between the camera and your face to, approximately, an arm, so that you can see it. see correctly focused.

 The front camera allows you to smooth the skin, slim the face, make the eyes larger, resize the nose, chin and lips, and lower the hair to reduce the forehead.
 It is also possible to apply makeup effects (eyebrows, eyeliner, lip gloss, eye glitter, blush) and image filters.